Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/dscg_controls.md

 When the HOLD ALT light is on, the fighter should be flown to center the steering dot relative to azimuth of the ASE circle.
 When the HOLD ALT light turns off, the fighter should then snap up in pitch to fully center the steering dot in the ASE circle.
-See [3.10 radar system](../../systems/radar.md) for more.
+See the [3.10 Radar System](../../systems/radar/overview.md) for more.

 ## Wheels Light